cyberark/terraform-provider-cyberark/README.md

 Following these practices helps safeguard your sensitive data.

-## Configure Terraform Provider Secrets Hub
+## Configure Terraform Provider Cyberark

-This section describes how to configure the Terraform Provider Secrets Hub.
+This section describes how to configure the Terraform Provider Cyberark.

 ### Workflow

 Terraform can be executed manually by the user.
-The Terraform Provider Secrets Hub reads the provider configuration and authenticates to the tenant using the service account and its credentials.
+The Terraform Provider Cyberark reads the provider configuration and authenticates to the tenant using the service account and its credentials.

 Once authenticated, it configures the resources according to the main.tf file.
 After setup, the resources can be viewed in Privilege Cloud and Secrets Hub.